cbcrg/tcoffee/docs/tcoffee_installation.rst

 Cluster Installation
 --------------------
-In order to run, T-Coffee must have a value for the http_proxy and for the E-mail.
+In order to run, T-Coffee must have a value for the http_proxy and for the e-mail.
 In order to do so, you can perform any of the following options:

 ::